 1) Protect yourself from yourself.
 The most important benefit of using a debit card is that once your account goes to zero, you aren’t able to spend.
 If you’ve only got a debit card in your wallet, you will theoretically never spend more than you have, which is a very healthy thing in this age of consumerism.
-Customers can load the ACE debit card up to $5,000 per day at an ACE location or up to $10,000 a day with direct deposit.
-The maximum balance on the account is $10,000.
+You can load up your debit card by a certain amount a day or a week or a month, and only spend that amount you can load.
+Further, there’s usually a maximum debt card balance as well.

 3) Rewards programs.
-The ACE Pink Prepaid Debit Card’s award to the consumer is that it donates a portion of all revenue to help fight breast cancer – a total of more than $350,000 in the past two years.
-Their policy of giving back is very much in-line with this site’s policy.
+Just like with credit cards, debit cards also have rewards programs.
+For example, the ACE Pink Prepaid Debit Card’s award to the consumer is that it donates a portion of all revenue to help fight breast cancer – a total of more than $350,000 in the past two years.
+You should shop around for various rewards benefits.

 4) Convenience.
 A debit card can be used for online transactions, ATMs, and anywhere that Mastercard and Visa are accepted.
 Essentially, the debit card is a fantastic cash replacement for most transactions, except for when you lose NCAA tourney bets!